WICG/digital-credentials/explainer.md

 >      (instead of getting destroyed) after navigation, and potentially gets reused
 >      on future navigations back to the document?

-The API requires a user gesture and implementations should fail or postpone any requests which occur while the page is not visible to the user.
+Implementations should fail or postpone any requests which occur while the page is not visible to the user.
+The spec may introduce a [requirement for user activation](https://github.com/WICG/digital-identities/issues/91) which could help with this.

 > 18. What happens when a document that uses your feature gets disconnected?

 The API is not supported outside of a top-level browsing context.
+If we change that, then I imagine it would be reasonable for the API to fail when invoked from a disconnected document.

 > 19. What should this questionnaire have asked?

 What are the security and privacy implications of not shipping this feature?
+How does this feature fit into the larger privacy risk landscape.
+We believe the feature will lead to a reduced risk relative to the status quo, but this is very subjective and hard to demonstrate difinitively.

 # Related Work